NuggetOG/Ecommerce/README.md

 # Blacro

 Blacro is a modern, minimal, and responsive e-commerce web application built with React, Tailwind CSS, and a Node.js/Express backend.
 It features authentication, product browsing, cart, wishlist, and profile management, with a focus on clean UI and smooth user experience.

----

-## 🚀 Features

-- **User Authentication:** Signup, login, and persistent sessions using JWT cookies.
-- **Product Catalog:** Browse all products, or filter by Men/Women categories.
-- **Product Details:** View product images, sizes, and add to cart.
-- **Cart & Wishlist:** Add/remove products, view cart and wishlist, and proceed to checkout.
-- **Profile Page:** View user info, cart count, wishlist count, and order history.
-- **Responsive Design:** Mobile-first, works great on all devices.
-- **Modern UI:** Built with Tailwind CSS and Framer Motion for smooth animations.
-- **State Management:** Uses React Context and Jotai for global state.
-- **API Integration:** Connects to a RESTful backend for all data operations.

----

-## 🖥️ Tech Stack

-- **Frontend:** React, Tailwind CSS, Framer Motion, Jotai
-- **Backend:** Node.js, Express, Prisma (with PostgreSQL or SQLite)
-- **Auth:** JWT (stored in HTTP-only cookies)
-- **Other:** Vite, Axios

----

-## 📂 Project Structure
-# Blacro

-Blacro is a modern, minimal, and responsive e-commerce web application built with React, Tailwind CSS, and a Node.js/Express backend.
-It features authentication, product browsing, cart, wishlist, and profile management, with a focus on clean UI and smooth user experience.